 First, Be Sure To Check The Volume

 If you’re experiencing issues with your Samsung soundbar not working, don’t worry, first we think it’s best to start with a quick discussion on what the most common issues could be.
+And if happen to be using a different soundbar, we have a universal guide that you can use.

 Before you do any troubleshooting around the soundbar itself, first confirm the TV’s volume is up and it’s not muted!
 Next, make sure the volume on the soundbar is turned up as well.